Hybrid KNN-Join: Parallel Nearest Neighbor Searches Exploiting CPU and GPU Architectural Features: and Optimizations

-As discussed above, we split the work between the CPU and GPU to exploit their respective architectures.
-The GPU is good at concurrently processing large batches of queries where the kernel has a regularized instruction flow and can exploit the high memory bandwidth and massive parallelism afforded by the architecture.
-The CPU is much better at processing irregular instruction flows, and thus, is well-suited to tree-based indexes that are comprised of many branch instructions in comparison to the GPU.
-We denote the query points $p_i \in D$ assigned to the CPU and GPU as $Q^{CPU}$ and $Q^{GPU}$ respectively, where $|Q^{CPU}|+|Q^{GPU}|=|D|$.
+We exploit the relative strengths of CPU and GPU architectures.
+The GPU is proficient at processing large batches of queries when the kernel can exploit the high memory bandwidth and massive parallelism afforded by the architecture.
+The CPU is better at processing irregular instruction flows, and thus, is well-suited to tree-based indexes that are comprised of many branch instructions.